-If you have regular periods, you get depo-subQ provera 104 the same way as described above for birth control.
-If your periods have stopped or are not regular, your healthcare provider must test to make sure you are not pregnant before you get your first shot.
+If you have regular periods, you will get depo-subQ provera 104 the same way as described above for birth control.
+If your periods have stopped or are not regular, your healthcare professional must test to make sure you are not pregnant before you get your first shot.

-It is not recommended that you receive depo-subQ provera 104 for treatment of endometriosis for longer than two years.
-If your painful symptoms return after stopping treatment, your healthcare provider should ask you to have a test of your bones before restarting treatment.
+It is not recommended that you receive depo-subQ provera 104 for treatment of endometriosis for longer than 2 years.
+If your painful symptoms return after stopping treatment, your healthcare professional should ask you to have a test of your bones before restarting treatment.

 WHAT IF I MISS A SHOT?

 If you miss a shot, or wait longer than 14 weeks between shots, you could get pregnant.
 The longer you wait, the greater the risk of getting pregnant.